LorenvXn/Build-machine-learning-environment-on-dockers-/BuildEnvironment_part1.md

 ```

-Now, time to test your environment from spark-shell, and do streaming: https://github.com/Satanette/Build-machine-learning-environment-on-dockers-/blob/master/Spark_Shell.md
+Now, time to test your environment from spark-shell, and do streaming: [spark-shell Scala code]( https://github.com/Satanette/Build-machine-learning-environment-on-dockers-/blob/master/Spark_Shell.md)

 After you started the streaming, from kafka (after making sure the broker is running), send a csv (the Cassandra table has been specifically created for this csv, as you might have noticed in Scala code):